• Skip to primary navigation

 This Gujarati dal is the khatti-meethi (sour-sweet) dal from the state of Gujarat in western India.
 It has thin consistency, but has lots of warming spices and the sweetness of jaggery.
 We completely love the addition of peanuts in this dal.

-Oh and this dal typically has no onion and garlic which many people in the region prefer to avoid from their diet.
+Oh, and this dal typically has no onion and garlic, which many people in the region prefer to avoid from their diet.

 I will share the easy one-pot recipe made in the instant pot.
 It can also be made on the stovetop.

 Traditionally, most people add the tempering separately after cooking the dal in the pressure cooker.
-However I like to make it as a one-pot recipe.
-I have tried both ways and feel that there is no difference in taste or texture of the dal.
+However, I like to make it as a one-pot recipe.
+I have tried both ways and feel there is no difference in taste or texture of the dal.
 So the one-pot recipe wins in my opinion!

 If you love Gujarati food, check out 20+ Best Gujarati Recipes you will enjoy!